Installing orcharhino Server

 Firewall Configuration

 orcharhino Server uses firewalld.
 The firewall is automatically set up and configured when installing or upgrading orcharhino.
 You can run firewall-cmd --state to view the current state of the firewall.
-For more information, see Firewall Configuration.
+For more information, see Configuring the Firewall on orcharhino.

 orcharhino Appliance Requirements